Stanislaw-Franczak/Stanislaw-Franczak/README.md

 - 📫  s.franczak20@wp.pl

 I personally believe that there are two best moments in programming:
-One, when everything work, because you can fell joy and power;
-And second, when everything does NOT working, because you can fell like programmer and go creative.
+One, when everything work, because you can fell joy and power, and second, when everything does NOT working, because you can fell like programmer and go creative.

 <!---
 Stanislaw-Franczak/Stanislaw-Franczak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.